dashevo/dashmate/README.md

 ### Start node

-The `start` command is used to start a node with the currently selected config.
+The `start` command is used to start a node with the default or specified config.

 ```
 USAGE